Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/cacl-class.md

 ### <a name="remarks"></a>Poznámky

-Objekt lze volitelně vytvořit pomocí existujícího `CAcl` objektu. `CAcl`
+Objekt `CAcl` lze volitelně vytvořit pomocí existujícího objektu `CAcl`.

 ##  <a name="dtor"></a>CAcl:: ~ CAcl